Back to Inductee Search

 Born Aug.
 19, 1931

-Years of perfecting design and production followed.
-Major challenges involved creating equipment and processes to manufacture the notes, as well as the problem of getting the adhesive to stay in place and maintain a consistent range of adhesion.
+Years of perfecting the product’s design and production followed.
+Though they encountered major challenges, including creating equipment and processes to manufacture the notes and getting the adhesive to stay in place and maintain a consistent range of adhesion, Fry’s team persevered, and in 1977, the removeable notes were released in four cities under the name “Press ‘n Peel.”

 Related Inductees